 The Retirement Plan is intended to pay benefits to you and/or your beneficiaries only.
-Your benefits cannot be used as collateral for loans or be assigned in any other way, except as permitted under Colorado law for child support or, effective January 1, 1997, for payments made in compliance with a court order due to a legal separation or divorce (see "Domestic Relations Orders" on page 43).
+Your benefits cannot be used as collateral for loans or be assigned in any other way, except as permitted under Colorado law for child support or for payments made in compliance with a court order due to a legal separation, divorce, or dissolution of a civil union (see "Domestic Relations Orders" on page 46), for restitution for certain crimes, or in the event of a judgment for violations of certain fiduciary duties.